jakirsoftware/Foss-Browser/README.md

 ----
 ### Backups

-Backup all your important data (bookmarks, history, trusted websites and so on) on your sc-card.
+Backup all your important data (bookmarks, history, trusted websites and so on) on your SD-card.
 You can also back up FOSS Browser settings.